![]() ![]() |

 of the thick Airfix part.

 The SAAF national "castle" decals used came from an after market set called SAAF, they look as coming from Xtradecal.
 Please note to ensure the correct heading of the "springboks".
 Note that the number roundels varied in time (and also their style).
 A few red walkway lines from decals were added as well as the usual air brake "no step" panel.
 A couple of tiny bits like pitot tubes were added and the mirrors inside the canopy.
+The kit is quite nice in the collection despite being very old.

 This SAAF Mirage is also a nice companion